BSc (Hons) Radiography (Radiotherapy and Oncology)

 BSc, MSc - Senior Lecturer (Radiotherapy)

-Shelley is the Course Lead for BSC (Hons) Radiotherapy and Oncology.
+Shelley is the Course Lead for both BSc Radiography courses.
 She has a BSC (Hons) in Therapeutic Radiography and an MSc in Radiation Physics.
 She is a HCPC registered Therapeutic Radiographer and Clinical Scientist with over 27 years’ experience in Radiotherapy.

 Whilst studying for the BSc (Hons) Radiography (Radiotherapy and Oncology) you will learn how to work under pressure using advanced equipment, and make critical decisions under significant time restraints whilst maintaining good communication and empathy skills.